Asymptotic Analysis for Optimal Control of the Cattaneo Model: Introduction

 The forward problems will serve as PDE constraints for the corresponding optimal control problems.
 For the Cattaneo equation this reads

 where $\lambda\geq 0$ is a parameter which allows to adjust the control costs, $y_d$ is the desired state, and $U_\mathrm{ad}$ is the set of admissible controls.
+Moreover, $\nu \in \Set{0,1}$ is a parameter that is used to distinguish whether a tracking of the state variable at the end of the time horizon is considered ($\nu = 1$) or not ($\nu=0$).
 We shall prove that for $\tau \to 0$ the optimal pairs $(y_\tau, u_\tau)$ converge linearly to the corresponding optimal state and optimal control of the optimal control problem constrained by the heat equation, i.e.,

 Naturally, we assume that the sets of admissible controls $U_\mathrm{ad}$ coincide for problems \eqref{eq:ocp_cattaneo} and \eqref{eq:ocp_heat} in order to investigate the asymptotic behavior of these problems in the limit $\tau \to 0$.